 - The permanence and stability of the family unit with which it is proposed that the child will live, and many other factors.

-Generally, the guiding principle for access is that each parent should have maximum contact with the child in accordance with the best interests of the child.
+Generally, the guiding principle for custody and access is that each parent should have maximum contact with the child in accordance with the best interests of the child.

 Access may be unsupervised or supervised depending on the specific circumstances of the case.
-For deciding whether or not the parents should have joint custody, the court often considers how well the parties are able to communicate with each other regarding the child.
+For deciding whether or not the parents should have joint custody or full custody, the court often considers how well the parties are able to communicate with each other regarding the child.

-There are many factors that determine custody and access issues of a case.
+There are many factors that determine the custody and access issues of a case.

 Schedule a Legal Consultation